 The coordinator meets with the individual and home share provider to conduct formal monitoring of the home share arrangement.
-This Monitoring Tool occurs within 30 days for new placements andevery 90 days thereafter in the first year.
-After the first year, monitoring visits will be done twice yearly, unless the individual's situation merits more frequent visits.
-For existing Home Share Providers, Monitoring Tool visits will also be completed twice yearly.
+This Monitoring Tool occurs within 30 days for new placements and every 90 days thereafter in the first year.
+After the first year, monitoring visits will be done quarterly, unless the individual's situation merits more frequent visits.

-7: I. Health Care Consent
+For existing Home Share Providers, Monitoring Tool visits will also be completed quarterly.

-7.I.
+7: I. Health Care Consent 7.I.
 1: Advance Directives for Capable Adults